Shannon-Goddard/Goddard_Shannon_bikesharing/citibike_analysis.md

 Bcycles is operating the same business model as our own.
 We would have to strategize to move in to claimed territory.
 ![](/pics/how.png)
 ## Strategy
-A clasic stradegy can be found at [fleximize.com](https://fleximize.com/articles/001027/7-steps-to-attracting-customers-away-from-your-competitors), **7 Steps to Attracting Customers Away From Your Competitors.**
+A classic stradegy can be found at [fleximize.com](https://fleximize.com/articles/001027/7-steps-to-attracting-customers-away-from-your-competitors), **7 Steps to Attracting Customers Away From Your Competitors.**
 One of the most lucrative ways to improve your business is to attract your competitor’s customers to your business.
 Consumers will switch brands and businesses if they can see real value, so you need to give them a pretty good reason to choose your business over your competitors.

 Thorough competitor analysis is the strategic way of developing a clearer picture of what's happening in the market and giving you a basis to develop your own action plan.
 Follow these steps to make your business irresistible to your competitor’s customers: